If you have a young child who might enjoy these tasty cheese snacks, you may be wondering can babies have Dairylea triangles.

 But it is still relatively high for a young baby.

-If you have ever wondered what Dairylea triangles were actually made of, you may be surprised to learn that they contain real cheese.
+If you have ever wondered what Dairylea triangles were made of, you may be surprised to learn that they contain real cheese.

 Of course, this means they are a dairy product made from skimmed milk, milk fat, and milk protein.